 AI Practitioner Certification Program

-Our AI Practitioner certification program is a hybrid residency/online program that includes foundational training in AI and experiential learning opportunities in tools and techniques for applying AI in a variety of settings and levels within any organizational system.
+Our Appreciative Inquiry Practitioner certification program is a hybrid residency/online program.
+It includes foundational training in AI and experiential learning opportunities in tools and techniques for applying AI in a variety of settings and levels within any organizational system.

 This program presents a proven approach to accelerating organizational change by showing how to focus on and leverage the core strengths of any organizational system.
 Through a combination of coursework and fieldwork, learn how and why Appreciative Inquiry works, explore the power of questions to seed positive change in any situation and discover how to engage others in the change process for lasting results.
 By working on an application project specific to your own organization, you will have the opportunity to create positive change that bridges high ideals with a results-oriented mindset.